 Each year, the glamorous city of Bordeaux, hub of the world-famous wine region, plays host to the annual Bordeaux Wine Festival in June.
-Five days of festivities take place from 14 to 18 June along the river quays, which are always abuzz with winemakers, château owners and oenophiles from around the world.
+Five days of festivities take place in June along the river quays, which are always abuzz with winemakers, château owners and oenophiles from around the world.

 Push the Boat Out at the Bordeaux Wine Festival

 Wend Your Way Down the Wine Route

 There can be no better way to taste the vinous produce of the region than strolling along the festival’s 2km Wine Route along the banks of the Garonne, past the eighteenth-century mansions that line the river.
 With tasting booths, two-hour workshops run by master oenologists and daily entertainment, there is plenty enjoy with a tasting pass.

 To celebrate its twentieth anniversary in 2018, the festival hosts the final leg of the Tall Ships Regatta.
 This prestigious race was designed in order to encourage sailing in traditionally rigged vessels of all sizes, both by seasoned sailors and by young people who want to find their sea legs.
 Thirty-three sailing ships are moored at the Port de la Lune, giving festival-goers the opportunity to see these magnificent vessels up close.

 Of particular note is the Etoile du Roy, which is an impressive reconstruction of a 1745 British frigate that sailed at the Battle of Trafalgar – complete with 20 guns in full working order!
 Lovers of historical television drama may recognise it as the setting for Hornblower, which was filmed onboard in the 1990s.